paulprzybylowski/gym-jitsu/README.md

 # YelpCamp

+YelpCamp is a dynamic multi-page website utilizing server-side rendering and data persistence.

+## Table of Contents

 ## Project Description

 ### Summary:

-YelpCamp is a dynamic multi-page website project utilizing server-side rendering and data persistence.

 What was your motivation?
 Why did you build this project?